tsundoku/tsundoku.github.io/README.md

 A - objectively, you can have a look at my [Big Five psychometric test results](https://bigfive-test.com/result/5b4b11be7a90d1005389026d)
 A - tl;dr - high in openness and consciousness, average in extraversion and agreeableness, low in neuroticism

-Q - *what do you do on the weekends?*
+Q - *what do you do when you're not working?*
 A - hamburgers (#1 - the rib eye beef burger at Aroma)
 A - coffee (#1 - Proof Cafe, the first shop outside the Gautrain station in Sandton)
 A - comic books (#1 - Sandman by Neil Gaiman)
-A - and I'm always trying to find the time to draw, right now I'm going through the [Drawabox lessons by Irshad Karim](http://drawabox.com/)
+A - draw, right now I'm going through the [Drawabox lessons by Irshad Karim](http://drawabox.com/)

 Q - *what are you passionate about?*
 A - good art direction, good copywriting, and good design in general